 ANSWER: Modern astronomers will tell you very quickly that no time has been lost in the last 3000 years.
 The manna fell for forty years.
-It fell on the six days of the week and did not fall on the Sabbath, thus re-establishing the weekly cycle from creation (Exo.
-16).
-There was no question in Christ’s mind as to which day was the seventh.
+It fell on the six days of the week and did not fall on the Sabbath, thus re-establishing the weekly cycle from creation (Exo 16).
+There was no question in Christ’s mind concerning which day was the seventh.

 Do you seriously believe that devout Jews have lost track of which day is the Sabbath?